 If you raise meat chickens or other meat birds, you need a feather plucker.
 All those feathers must come off the birds before they can be processed and your hands will get very tired if you have to pluck them one by one.

-Watch YouTube video that will show you how to use a 55 gallon barrel to make an efficient homemade chicken plucker.
+Learn how to use a 55 gallon barrel to make an efficient homemade chicken plucker on youtube.
 We suggest this homemade chicken plucker to the homestead where you may be processing several chickens at once for preservation in the freezer.

 It’s easy to build, easy to use, and it’s not expensive to build.
 The barrel plucker is easy to move around with a set of hand trucks so you can put the plucker away when it’s not in use.